Electronics recycling information for schools

 Many electronics, including computers, printers and TVs, are banned from Wisconsin landfills and incinerators.
 All schools must either recycle electronics or manage them as hazardous waste.

-If your school already works with a reputable recycler, you don't need to change.
+If your school already works with a responsible recycler, you don't need to change.
 However, contracting with a registered E-Cycle Wisconsin recycler may save your school money.
 E-Cycle Wisconsin registered recyclers recycle on behalf of electronics manufacturers.
 Because the manufacturers cover some of the costs for recycling electronics, the cost to schools should be lower.

 Other schools, colleges and universities may also use the registered E-Cycle Wisconsin recyclers and may be able to recycle electronics at a low cost, but are not eligible for the manufacturer-subsidized recycling.
 Check with the brand owners of your school's electronics to see if they have any special take-back programs for schools.